EZO Logo

 Share:

 IT capacity management is the strategic planning of controlling, allocating, and managing IT resources for maximum utilization and returns.
-It ensures IT resources are sufficient to fulfill an organization’s future business requirements cost-effectively.
-The goal of IT capacity management is when an organization has enough IT resources and overhead to meet business needs without exhausting financial budgets.
+It ensures IT resources are sufficient to fulfill an organization’s future business requirements

 Component Management

-To ensure these needs are met, IT managers can forecast a certain percentage of their component management budget for employee onboarding.
-Also, they can include processes such as which hardware to procure, which operating systems, agents, or VPN to install, how to verify custody transfers, and guide users on support, maintenance, and guidelines.
+To ensure these needs are met, IT managers can forecast a certain percentage of the IT component budget for employee onboarding.

+Define processes for IT teams regarding which hardware to procure, which operating systems, agents, or VPN to install, how to verify custody transfers, and guide users on support, maintenance, and guidelines.
 It is important to guide new employees on the dos and don’ts of using company-owned devices so that they strictly adhere to these requirements.
-A step-by-step process is core to ensuring component management is performed effectively.

 Service capacity management